ljeng/cheat-sheet/dynamic_programming.md

 ### [dynamic_programming.**kadane**(*arr*, *start=0*, *k=-1*, *var = [0, -float('inf')]*, *func='kadane'*)](/dynamic_programming.py)

-Solves a dynamic programming problem with input `arr` using a generalized form of Kadane's algorithm by doing the following steps:
+Solve a dynamic programming problem with input `arr` using a generalized form of Kadane's algorithm by doing the following steps:

 1. Iterate through `arr` starting from index `start`.
 For each iteration do:
     * For each index `j` in `range(len(var))`, apply `func[j]` to `var[j]`.